HTTP-RPC/Kilo/README.md

 public void write(Object value, Writer writer, Locale locale, TimeZone timeZone) { ... }
 ```

-The first argument represents the value to write (i.e. the data dictionary), and the second the output destination.
+The first argument represents the value to write (i.e. the "data dictionary"), and the second the output destination.
 The optional third and fourth arguments represent the target locale and time zone, respectively.
 If unspecified, system defaults are used.

 For example, this code applies a template named "example.txt" to a map instance: